auraoupa/nemo-smartsim-m2lines/README.md

 We want to use [SmartSim](https://www.craylabs.org/docs/index.html) in coordination with [NEMO](https://www.nemo-ocean.eu/) to replace some parametrizations by machine learning inferences.

-This work is done on IDRIS' Jea-Zay supercomputer
+This work is done on IDRIS' Jean-Zay supercomputer

 ## Installation